-Teeth whitening strips are flat strips of flexible plastic with a thin layer of whitening gel on them.
-They are one of the most popular methods because they provide great results while also being extremely convenient and cost effective.
+Teeth-whitening strips are flat strips of flexible plastic with a thin layer of whitening gel on them.
+They are one of the most popular methods because they provide great results while also being extremely convenient and cost-effective.

 Strips usually have two sets of sizes within the kit: larger ones for upper teeth and smaller ones for lower teeth.
-The protective layer is removed from the strip and the sticky side applied to the front of the teeth for the recommended period of time, which is often of 30 minutes a day for 7-14 days.
+The protective layer is removed from the strip and the sticky side applied to the front of the teeth for the recommended period of time, which is often 30 minutes a day for 7-14 days.

 The whitening gel used on strips either contains carbamide peroxide (up to 20%) or hydrogen peroxide(up to 10%) as the active ingredient.
 Different manufacturers and types of strips may contain other ingredients besides bleaching agents.
 Potassium nitrate and strontium chloride are anti-sensitivity ingredients that may also be included.
 If you have a history of sensitive teeth, you will benefit from using strips that contain one of these ingredients.

-The precise results and the length of time you need to use the product before seeing results differs from product to product.
-Length of time of use can vary between 30 minutes to 2 hours per day for 7, 14 or 21 days.
+The precise results and the length of time you need to use the product before seeing results differ from product to product.
+Length of time of use can vary between 30 minutes to 2 hours per day for 7, 14, or 21 days.
 With this method, results are usually noticeable within a few days to a week.
 User results can go up to 6 shades brighter, depending on the type of stains being treated, so it can be a very effective method.

 Whitening Strips Product Reviews